GMT-ERiSi/score-reader/utilities/README.md

 - The `update_paths.py` script requires an existing database to work with
 - Both scripts can be run multiple times without causing harm
 - Always make a backup of your database before making significant changes
+- You can safely delete the old Screenshots folder inside the project directory after migrating to the new structure